 Most curling clubs have pins for curlers who win a draw during the season.
-Coaches and officials can also earn pins, normally given out by the Canadian Curling Association to those who have completed a prescribed program and to be worn only by those qualified to wear them.
+Coaches and officials can also earn pins, normally given out by the Curling Canada to those who have completed a prescribed program and to be worn only by those qualified to wear them.

 Most curling clubs sell pins to club members as well as to those who might visit the club.
 These pins include regular curling pins from the club and also those that commemorate a special anniversary.
 Special pins are usually more expensive, elaborate and attractive.
 Many curlers have a combination of earned and purchased pins, but they do not wear them or store them in a systematic way.
 On occasion, one will find an old jacket with a few pins that will bring back fond memories of a bygone bonspiel.

 Some curlers travel from event to event and systematically collect and trade pins -- many curlers have very large personal collections of pins.
 The Brier (men's championship), with its Brier patch, is a natural venue for collectors although summer bonspiels can also serve as a trading place.
 Collecting pins may be a means for people to develop friendships and share stories about their love of curling.